A low-key ceremony for low-denomination stamps

 • 10-cent Poppies and Coneflowers, showcasing six white poppies and four purple coneflowers

-Ethel Kessler, the Postal Service’s art director, designed the stamps using images by Harold Davis, who spoke at the ceremony held at the Berkeley Post Office.
+Ethel Kessler, the Postal Service’s art director, designed the stamps using images by Harold Davis.
+Who spoke at the ceremony held at the Berkeley Post Office.
 Other speakers included Berkeley Postmaster Katrina Scott and California 2 District Post Office operations manager Mario Harris.

-These Low Denomination Flowers stamps are available in sheets of 20 and rolls of 10,000 at Post Offices and on usps.com.
+These Low Denomination Flowers stamps are available in sheets of 20 and rolls of 10,000.
+At Post Offices and on usps.com.

 Similar Posts